Miss XV: Musical Group: Eme 15

 Eme 15 was a band composed of the six main actors in the series.
 The members are Paulina Goto, Eleazar Gómez, Natasha Dupeyrón, Macarena Achaga, Yago Muñoz, and Jack Duarte.
 The band will sing songs presented on the show.
 Eme 15's debut performance was at Mexico's Kids Choice Awards on September 3, 2011 in Mexico City.
-They performed their first single, 'Wonderland'.
-The official music video for Wonderland was filmed in October 2011 in Las Pozas, a park in Xilitla, San Luis Potosí.
-The music video premiered on April 4, 2012 on cafedecamilo.com 'Wonderland' was officially released for digital download on iTunes in Mexico on April 24, 2012.
+They performed their first single, "Wonderland".
+The official music video for "Wonderland" was filmed in October 2011 in Las Pozas, a park in Xilitla, San Luis Potosí.
+The music video premiered on April 4, 2012 on cafedecamilo.com.
+"Wonderland" was officially released for digital download on iTunes in Mexico on April 24, 2012.
 Eme 15's debut album was available for on June 26, 2012 for physical and digital release.

-On December 18, 2013, it was officially announced to fans via the band's official Twitter account that the band would split up, following their final concert on January 5, 2014 at the Mega Feria Imperial de Acapulco in Acapulco, Mexico.
+On December 18, 2013, the band announced via its official Twitter account that it would split up, following its final concert on January 5, 2014 at the Mega Feria Imperial de Acapulco in Acapulco, Mexico.